Errec/web-learning-kit-generator/README.md

 ### Running Your Local Server With Gulp

 After the installation of all requirements and its dependencies, your local web development environment is ready to run.
-First run a gulp task to create your `build` directory: on `<my-project-name>`:
+First run gulp's `default` task to create your `/build` directory: on `<my-project-name>`:

 ```bash
 $ gulp
 ```

-Now your local server is ready to run using
+Now run your local server using the `watch` task

 ```bash
 $ gulp watch